Musicals101.com

 b.
 March 21, 1962 (New York, NY)

 Son of dramatic actor James Broderick, Matthew was a student at Manhattan's Walden School when a knee injury led him from athletic pursuits to acting in student productions.
 He appeared in various workshops, playing Harvey Fierstein's son in the Off-Broadway run of Torch Song Trilogy.
 Broderick left that hit production to make his Broadway debut as Eugene in Neil Simon's semi-autobiographical Brighton Beach Memoirs (1982).
-He received a Tony for Best Featured Actor in a Play, which he dedicated to the memory of his father, who died of cancer months before.
+He received a Tony for Best Featured Actor in a Play, which he dedicated to the memory of his father, who had died of cancer months before.
 Broderick appeared as Eugene again in Simon's Biloxi Blues (1985), and starred in the 1988 film version.

 Fabray, Nanette